Keppra: 7 things you should know

 - Drowsiness which may affect your ability to drive or operate machinery.
 Avoid alcohol.

-- A lack of energy, aggression, nasal congestion, headache, decreased appetite, infection, dizziness, pain, sore throat, depression, and nervousness have also been reported.
+- Aggression, nasal congestion, headache, decreased appetite, infection, dizziness, pain, sore throat, depression, nervousness, and fatigue are reasonably common side effects.
+Hematologic abnormalities, coordination difficulties, and serious dermatological reactions (for example, Stevens-Johnson syndrome [SJS] and toxic epidermal necrolysis [TEN]) have also been reported.

-- Young children may be more likely than adults to experience side effects such as overactivity or agitation, a decreased appetite, or nasal congestion while taking Keppra.
+- Young children are more likely than adults to experience behavioral abnormalities (eg, overactivity or agitation) or psychotic symptoms as well as other side effects such as a decreased appetite, increased blood pressure, or nasal congestion while taking Keppra.

 - As with other antiepileptics, Keppra may increase the risk of suicidal thoughts or behavior.
 Monitor for worsening depression or mood changes.
 Keppra may also cause behavioral problems such as aggression, anxiety, irritability, and nervousness; advise people taking Keppra to monitor their mood.

-- The dosage of Keppra needs reducing in people with kidney disease.
+- The dosage of Keppra needs to be reduced in people with kidney disease.

 - May not be suitable for some people including those with kidney disease, with a history of mental health problems, who are pregnant or breastfeeding.